 Some scar revision treatments are best cared for with pain medication, rest, and wound and bandage care.
 If skin grafts or flaps are used, postoperative care will begin in the hospital.
 Dr. Goldberg may recommend follow-up sessions to determine the success of the surgery and your recovery.

-For more information about scar revision, call our office for a complimentary consultation at 914-722-1600.
+For more information about scar revision, call our office for a consultation at 866-481-5585.